 What Is a Gold IRA Rollover?

 One option for rolling over retirement funds is putting some into a gold IRA, also known as a precious metals IRA.
-When you transfer funds to this type of account, it’s known as a gold IRA rollover.
+When you transfer funds to this type of account, it’s known as a gold IRA rollover or a “rollover IRA into gold.”
 The process involves switching all or part of a retirement portfolio to physical gold as a way to help shield your assets from economic and inflationary pressures.

 The Taxpayer Relief Act of 1997 allows for the creation of gold IRAs.